 - Describe the mechanical responses of the most important classes of engineering materials;

-- Examine the knowledge base of various design cases from aerospace, automotive, microelectronics and renewable energy fields (solar PV, battery, etc.)
+- Examine the knowledge base of various design cases from biomedical to functional engineering.

 After completing the course, students will be able to:

-- Identify the basic principles of structural mechanics, analyze mechanical structures and how these concepts relate to design of engineering product/device
+- Identify the basic principles of structural mechanics, analyse mechanical structures and how these concepts relate to design of engineering product/device

 - Describe the various methodologies for structural design for safety and reliability and understand the foundation of the methodologies from first principles